-Pupils from across Leeds primary schools will be putting their debating skills to the test at a special competition at Leeds Civic Hall this week.
+Pupils from across Leeds primary schools demonstrated their debating skills at a special competition at Leeds Civic Hall last week.

-To support and encourage Leeds schools to develop pupils’ confidence and debating skills, Leeds City Council is hosting a city-wide debating competition for pupils in years five and six.
+To support and encourage Leeds schools to develop pupils’ confidence and debating skills, Leeds City Council hosted a city-wide debating competition for pupils in years five and six.

 Councillor Lisa Mulherin, executive member for children and families said:

-“Debating is a skill that it is important for pupils to develop as it can improve their confidence and self-esteem.
+“Debating is a skill which is often overlooked, but it can help improve a child’s confidence and self-esteem, as well as being useful for their future education and career options.
 Not only does it support pupils to express and justify their own opinions, it also provides a platform for them to consider the opinions and feelings of others.”